eak24/onshapepy/docs/index.rst

 This is an unofficial fork of the `OnShape APIkey application. <https://github.com/onshape-public/apikey>`_

 This is a connector between python and OnShape.
 It is used to send data to configurable partStudios.
-Through this connector, you can control FeatureScript features, import configured parts, download configurations all with Python.
+Through this connector, you can control FeatureScript features, import configured parts, and download configurations all with Python.

 At AguaClara, we use this connector to upload parameters of our hydraulic design that are calculated in Python.